wuwangyao134-design/FC/README.md

 This directory is primarily used for **Ablation Studies** and **Robustness Testing** to evaluate the individual contributions of each module within our proposed framework.
 It features our final optimized method: **OUSNSGA-II**.

 ### 1. Proposed Method & Evolution
 * **`OUSNSGA_II.m`**: The main implementation of our final proposed method (**OUSNSGA-II**).
-This script incorporates the complete suite of enhancements, including the Inter-Slot Memory Mechanism (ISMM) and Adaptive Mutation Strategy (AMS), for optimal resource allocation in IIoT fog networks.
+This script incorporates the complete suite of enhancements, including the Inter-Slot Memory Mechanism (ISMM) and Adaptive Mutation Strategy (LAMS), for optimal resource allocation in IIoT fog networks.
 * **`IMyNSGA_II.m`**: An **early-stage preliminary version** of our method.
 This file represents the baseline development phase of the OUSNSGA-II framework before the final optimizations and refinements were integrated.

 ### 2. Ablation Study Framework
 * **`Ablation_main.m`**: The master script for conducting ablation experiments.
-It systematically enables or disables specific modules (ISMM, AMS, HO) to quantitatively verify the performance gains elicited by each component.
+It systematically enables or disables specific modules (ISMM, LAMS, HO) to quantitatively verify the performance gains elicited by each component.
 * **`Plot_Ablation_Trend.m`**: A specialized visualization utility used to export high-definition ablation performance trend lines (corresponds to **Fig. 4** in the paper).
 * **`EvaluateParticle.m`**: A specialized fitness evaluation function tailored for ablation scenarios, ensuring accurate mapping of system latency and energy consumption objectives.